 Competing interests.
 At least one of the (co-)authors is a member of the editorial board of Aerosol Research.
-The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.
+The authors have no other competing interests to declare.

-Disclaimer.
-Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Acknowledgements.
+Funded by the European Union (ERC, ExploreFNP, project 101040353 and MSCA, HYDRO-CLUSTER, project 101105506).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European

+385 Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.